Russian destroyer Leytenant Sergeyev: Design and description

 Leytenant Sergeyev displaced 375 t at full load.
 She measured 63.37 m long overall with a beam of 7.01 m, and a draft of 2.71 m.
 The ships were propelled by two vertical triple-expansion steam engines, each driving one propeller shaft using steam from four Schichau water-tube boilers.
 The engines were designed to produce a total of 6000 ihp for an intended maximum speed of 27 kn.
-During Leutenant Sergeyevs sea trials, she reached 27.37 kn from 5957 ihp.
+During Leytenant Sergeyevs sea trials, she reached 27.37 kn from 5957 ihp.
 The ship carried enough coal to give her a range of 1200 nmi at 12 kn.
 Her crew numbered 68 officers and men.

 The main armament of the Inzhener-mekhanik Zverev class consisted of two 50-caliber 75 mm guns, one gun each at the forecastle and stern.
 Their secondary armament included four 47 mm guns, two guns on each broadside.
 One pair was abreast the forward superstructure and the other between the aft superstructure and the stern gun.
 All of the guns were fitted with gun shields.
 Leytenant Sergeyev carried six 7.62 mm machine guns.
 The ships were equipped with three 450 mm torpedo tubes in rotating mounts.
 The forward mount was located behind the forward funnel while the other two were fore and aft of the rear funnel.